MarcoWorms/learn.js/README.md

 y // 4
 someValue // "a string"

-// We use the reserver keyword "let" in order to tell javascript that we want
+// We use the reserved keyword "let" in order to tell javascript that we want
 // our variables to not only exist but also to have a initial value.
 After that
-// we can read or variables by simply using their names.
+// we can read our variables by simply using their names.
 We can always reassign
 // new values to our variables that were declared with "let":

 y = 6